 logistic regression) classifier, Naive Bayes, and other options.

 - Tregex, Tsurgeon, and Semgrex

-the tgrep/tgrep2 tradition) and a tree-transformation utility built
+the tgrep/tgrep2 tradition), a GUI for this, and a tree-transformation utility built

 on top of this matching language.
 Also, a similar utility